ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ### 1. Minimize or avoid code with opaque side effects

 Instead of writing functions or methods that mutate their parameters, I prefer functions return values.
-Any sort of byrefs[^1] or passing references is absolutely forbidden. *This may have performance implications*.
+Think with values, not with memory addresses.
+Byrefs[^1] are discouraged. *This may have performance implications in some languages*.

 ### 2. Minimize stateful and complex objects, use objects as containers